francoismichel/ssh3-spec/draft-michel-ssh3.md

 # Acknowledgments
 {:numbered="false"}

-We warmly thank Lucas Pardue and David Schinazi for their precious comments on the document before the submission.
+We warmly thank Maxime Piraux, Lucas Pardue and David Schinazi for their precious comments on the document before the submission.